-Missile Boats are the logical successor to Torpedo Boats, substituting the slow, short-ranged torpedoes of WWII for the fast, long-ranged missiles of today.
+The logical successor to torpedo boats, substituting the slow, short-ranged torpedoes of WWII for the fast, long-ranged anti-ship missiles of today.
 They are subject to many of the same shortcomings as torpedo boats but in some cases the increased long-range striking power makes up for it.
 Like their predecessors, they typically pack a lot of firepower into a very small, fragile package.

 - The Soviet/Russian Project 205 Tsunami/"Osa" class is a particularly good example.
 The NATO designation means "wasp" in Russian- a good name for small, annoying boats with a nasty sting.

 - The Osa II class, in Finnish Navy the Tuima ("Fury") class, was generally hated by the Navy conscripts who had to serve onboard.
 They bore nicknames like Tuska ("Agony") class and Moskvich (after a poor quality Soviet car).
 The working and living conditions onboard could at best be described as Spartan (by the deck crew) and at worst hellish (by the engine crew).